eatyourpeas/clinical-calculators/README.md

 ## Dependencies

 These are defined in the docstrings but would need adding to `requirements.txt`.
 There are base dependencies for all calculators that include pytest, and pydoc/sphinx/mypy for docstring parsing.

+## Creating a new calculator

+Use the BMI file as an example

+1. create a new file in the calculators folder
+2. Create a .toml docstring at the top of the file - this defines the inputs and the outputs
+3. Create a FastAPI pydantic Request and Response class containing any custom validators.
+The Response class must have the same keys as the BMIResponse example
+4. Define a `calculate` function
+5. Create some tests in the `tests` folder

+## Using the calculator

+The project is dockerised so can be run with:
+`s/dev.sh up`

+### Using the API